Répondre aux questions

 |

-Oui and si are not interchangeable: oui can only be used to agree with an affirmative question, while si can only contradict a negative question.
+Oui and si are not interchangeable: oui can only be used to agree with an affirmative question, while si can only contradict a negative question or statement.

 Par exemple…